inductiva/inductiva/docs/explore_api/templating.md

 Sometimes, you may just want to render a single file from the template directory.
 In this case, you can use the `render_file` method.
-This method takes the name of the file to render as an argument, as well as the values of the variables that will replace the labels in the template file.
+This method takes the name of the file to render as an argument along with the values for the variables in the template file.

 Using the same template files as before, let's render the `obj1.def.jinja` file.
 By default, the rendered file will be saved to the root output directory: